 Finally, you will notice a lower adjusted tax rate in the third quarter as a result of revising our 2023 full year adjusted tax rate from 12 percent to 9 percent.
 This revision contributed approximately \$0.20 of adjusted earnings per share in the third quarter, two-thirds of which also reflected a revision for the first and second quarters.
 We have a historic policy of maintaining our adjusted tax rate, which is set at the start of the year, unless it differs substantively from how the effective tax rate is tracking across the year based on year to date actual and forecasted results.
-The last in-year revision to our adjusted tax rate was made in the second quarter of 2021 when we increased the full-year 2021 rate as a result of strong earnings performance and the jurisdictional mix of earnings.
-Due to underlying demand conditions that have not materially improved across this year and the resulting jurisdictional mix of earnings, a revision to the adjusted tax rate for 2023 was necessary.
+The last in-year revision to our adjusted tax rate was made in the second quarter of 2021 when we increased the full-year 2021 rate as a result of strong earnings performance and the jurisdictional mix of earnings, a revision to the adjusted tax rate for 2023 was necessary.
 In formulating our full year earnings per share guidance last quarter, we contemplated that the bottom end of earnings per share guidance range would potentially require a revision in the tax rate if demand conditions did not improve in certain jurisdictions.